KarlNorway/StopWatch/readme.md

-0.1.03 has a breaking interface
+Stopwatch arduino lib for M5Stack and any other arduino

-"# Stopwatch arduino lib for M5Stack and any other arduino"
+Copied from https://playground.arduino.cc/Code/StopWatchClass and edited to work with M5Stack